May 8, 2021

 All in all, I am excited about the future of web development not least because Svelte is redefining what modern web development looks like - both from a developer and end user experience!

-Head over to https://github.com/gitpod-io/website to look at the source code or experience how we work by opening an ephemeral development environment with the following button:
+Head over to https://github.com/gitpod-io/website to look at the source code or experience how we work by opening an ephemeral developer environment with the following button:

-To explore your own project in an online development environment, prefix your GitHub, GitLab or Bitbucket repository URL with
+To explore your own project in an online developer environment, prefix your GitHub, GitLab or Bitbucket repository URL with

 gitpod.io#.
 Learn more about that in the documentation.

 We welcome community contributions 🙏 .
 Please let us know what you think of the website and its implementation.